 Category Actions Performed

 Certificates If no certificates for the host are found in /var/simp/

 environments/production/site_files/

 pki_files/files/keydist, simp config

 will use SIMP's FakeCA to generate interim host

 certificates.
 These certificates, which are independent

 of the certificates managed by Puppet, are required by

 SIMP and should be replaced by certificates from an

 official Certificate Authority, as soon as is practical.

 GRUB When the user selects to set the GRUB password

 simp config will set the password in the ap-

-propriate grub configuration file, /etc/grub.conf
+propriate grub configuration file, /etc/grub.conf or /etc/grub2.cfg.

-or /etc/grub2.cfg.
 After initial configura-

 tion, the GRUB password can be managed with the

 simp-simp_grub module.
-See Managing GRUE
+See Managing GRUB

 Users for more information.

-LDAP When the SIMP server is also a SIMP-provided LDAF
+LDAP When the SIMP server is also a SIMP-provided LDAP

-server, simp config
+LDAP server, simp config

-• Adds simp::server::ldap to the SIMF
+• Adds simp::server::ldap to the SIMP

-server host YAML file, which allows the SIME
+server host YAML file, which allows the SIMP

 server to act as a LDAP server

-Adds the hash of the user-supplied LDAP roo
+Adds the hash of the user-supplied LDAP root

 password to the SIMP server host YAML file as

-simp_openldap::server::conf::root
+simp_openldap::server::conf::rootp

 to the SIMP

+W. 1 (D) (D) (1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-Lockout Prevention When the SIMP server is installed from ISO, the instal
+Lockout Prevention When the SIMP server is installed from ISO, the install

 creates a local simp user that the SIMP server configure

 to have both su and ssh privileges.
-(This user is provide:
+(This user is provider

-to prevent server lockout, as, per security policy, SIMI

-by default disables logins via ssh for all users, includ-
+to prevent server lockout, as, per security policy, SIMP by default disables logins via ssh for all users, includ-

 ing root.)
-So, when SIMP is not installed from ISO
+So, when SIMP is not installed from ISO,

 simp config does the following:

 Warns the operator of this problem

 Writes a lock file containing details on how to rec-

 tify the problem.
 This lock file prevents simp

 bootstrap from running until the user manu-

 ally fixes the problem.

-Turns off the SIMP server configuration that al
+• Turns off the SIMP server configuration that al-

 lows su and ssh privileges for an inapplicable

 simp user.

-Simp user.

-Network
+N. c.
+1

-• When the user selects to configure the network
+Network When the user selects to configure the network

 interface, simp config uses Puppet to set the

-network interface parameters in system network
+network interface parameters in system network-

 ing files and to bring up the interface.

 • simp config sets the hostname.

-Punnet
+Puppet

-Puppet • Creates a new production SIMP Omni
+• Creates a new production SIMP Omni-

-Environment unless force-config is spec
+Environment unless force-config is spec-

 ified.

 Backs up any existing 'production' environment

-prior to creating a new one.
+prior to creating a new one. • Creates/updates /etc/puppetlabs/

-0 Creates/updates /etc/puppetlabs/ Chapter 1 Loval of Knowledge
+38 puppet/au Chapter .
+Lor Level of Knowledge

-38 puppet/auChapter LoiLevel of Knowledg

 • Updates the following Puppet settings:

-digest_algorithm, keylength
+digest_algorithm, keylength,

 server, ca_server, ca_port, and

+,